entropic-dev/boltzmann/docs/content/concepts/middleware.md

 }
 ```

 This will register the middleware application-wide.
+Application-scope attached
+middleware will execute before Boltzmann routes the request; they will execute
+even for requests that **match no corresponding route** in your application!

 If, on the other hand, you need logic to be applied to **many** handlers, but not
 **all**, you may wish to attach your middleware directly to handlers: